Our mission is to promote and sustain interest in the history of Delaware County, Ohio through historical preservation and education.

 Self Guided History Walks

-Two of our most popular history walks have been documented so the visitors can take the tour on their own anytime they wish.
+Our most popular history walks have been documented so that visitors can take the tour on their own anytime they wish.
 The tours focus on two of the main streets in Downtown Delaware, each filled with historic notes about the buildings you see on these streets today.
 The Self-Guided tours are available as a downloadable PDF file or a link to a Google Map with the route and tour notes included.

 Winter Street is a pleasant blend of 19th and 20th century buildings on tree lined streets.
 On this history walk you will see the 100 year old, and still operating, Strand Theater.
 You will proceed to see many beautifully preserved residences as you walk toward the Monnett campus and garden.

 A Walk on Winter Street – Self Guided Tour (PDF)

 A Self-Guided Tour of Historic Winter Street in Google Maps[/accordion-item]

 [accordion-item title=”A Stroll Down Sandusky Street”]